vierstralab/footprint-tools/docs/source/index.rst

 Installation
 ------------

-To install the latest release, type
+To install the latest release, type:

 .. code::  bash